 Regular Weekly and Monthly Groups

-The People of Color Sangha is a new group at the Dharma Center that welcomes anyone identifying as a person of color to gather together in sangha.
+The People of Color Sangha is a group at the Dharma Center that welcomes anyone identifying as a person of color to gather together in sangha.
 Sangha is the ancient Pali word for community—community connected by a shared intention to explore and deepen in the Buddhist-based practices of mindfulness, wisdom, and compassion.
 By practicing together and honoring our shared experience in a safe and welcoming space, we have the opportunity to cultivate this spiritual path and explore how these powerful teachings of the heart relate to our everyday lives and lived experience.
-This group’s meetings include a meditation and dharma discussion facilitated by Yong Oh, a community dharma leader and retreat-teacher-in-training.
-For more information and to sign up for the email list, please email Yong at firstname.lastname@example.org.
+This group’s meetings include a meditation and dharma discussion facilitated by Yong Oh.
+Our group is currently not meeting until further notice.
+Thank you.

 This program is designed for meditators who wish to practice in longer periods of silence.
-This small group does a sitting meditation for 45 minutes, walking meditation for 20 minutes, and sitting meditation for another 45 minutes.
-Time: First, Third and Fifth Sundays, 9:00 – 11:00 a.m. and third Wednesdays, 7:00 – 9:00 a.m.
+This small group does a sitting meditation for 30 minutes, walking meditation for 15 minutes, and sitting meditation for another 30 minutes.
+It is offered in person only.

 Spiritual Friends (Kalyana Mitta) Groups